kbroman/Tools4RR/05_Git_Lab/git_lab.md

         git fetch [userB]

-- You'll see their repo as a hidden branch

-        git branch -a

-- Checkout their version of the repo
+- Checkout their version of the repo as a local branch

-        git checkout remotes/[userB]/master

-- Turn it into a local branch

         git checkout -b [userB] [userB]/master